agporto/DeepBryo/README.md

 ```

-The parameters associated with the cli tool are:
+The parameters associated with the cli tool mirror the web app and are:

 ```
 usage: app-cli.py [-h] -i INPUT_DIR -o OUT_DIR [-c CLASS] [-p PADDING [PADDING ...]] [-t CONFIDENCE] [-a]